InterContinental Los Angeles Century City

 The "flower tower", visible from Olympic Boulevard, is located on the athletic fields of Beverly Hills High School and houses an active oil well drill.
 In fact, this entire area sits atop a very rich and active oil field, but all the equipment is housed in disguised buildings.

-The Fox Plaza Tower, immediately to the left of the hotel is often recognizable as Nakatomi Plaza in the original "Die Hard" film.
+The Fox Plaza Tower, immediately to the north of the hotel is often recognizable as Nakatomi Plaza in the original "Die Hard" film.
 A scaled down model of the building was used to destroy it in the movie, as you see, it still stands today.